Shakti Mills gang rape: Incident

 In a statement to the media from her hospital bed, the victim said, "I want no other woman in this city and country to go through such a brutal physical humiliation.
 Perpetrators should be punished severely as they have ruined my life.
 No punishment short of a life term will take away my pain and humiliation and physical abuse I underwent.
 Rape is not the end of life.
 I will continue fighting."
 The victim also expressed her eagerness to return to work, stating, "I want to join duty as early as possible."
-Nirmala Samant Prabhawalkar, a member of the National Commission for Women who met the victim at the hospital, stated: "She is recuperating from her injuries and trauma.
+Nirmala Samant Prabhavalkar, a member of the National Commission for Women who met the victim at the hospital, stated: "She is recuperating from her injuries and trauma.
 She is still not completely out of trauma but she is composed."

 On 3 September, a 19-year-old telephone operator with a private firm reported to authorities that she had been gang raped at the Shakti Mills compound by five men on 31 July 2013.
 Three of the men involved were also accused in the photojournalist's case.
 The victim had gone to the Shakti Mills compound with her boyfriend, where they were approached by the accused.
 Similar to the photojournalist case, the men tied and beat up the victim's male companion, before gang raping her.
 The two victims fled to Chhattisgarh following the incident, without reporting it, out of fear.
 Mumbai Police made the telephone operator undergo a "two-finger test", a check for a hymen as proof of sexual activity.
 This occurred despite a Maharashtra Government Resolution (GR) on 10 May 2013 which ordered that the test no longer be conducted stating, "The procedure (finger test) is degrading, crude and medically and scientifically irrelevant ...
 Information about past sexual conduct has been considered irrelevant."